 Folate is a B-vitamin that is found naturally in many foods.
 Our body requires folate to make DNA as well as other genetic material.
 We also need folate for our cells to divide.
 This is important for the growth and healing of cells and tissues.
 Folate can help reduce the risk of certain diseases such as neural tube defects, cancer, and heart disease.
+It is important to understand what does Vitamin B do to your body, including its role in maintaining good health.
 We will discuss these further in this article in addition to how to monitor for deficiency and how to make sure you are obtaining adequate amounts in the diet.

 Folate is important for many functions in the body.
 It helps our body to form both RNA and DNA.
 These genetic materials tell our cells what to do.
 Folate also is important for the regulation of red blood cells in our body.
 Red blood cells carry oxygen from the lungs to all body parts.
 It also plays a role in homocysteine metabolism.
 It is an amino acid that can have harmful effects on the body if present in high amounts.

 Folate works to reduce birth defects.
 Neural tube defects occur in an unborn fetus’ brain.
 One neural tube defect, anencephaly, can occur with inadequate folate.
 It is when a baby is born without crucial parts of the brain and skull.
 Another neural tube defect is spina bifida, a malformation of the spine.
 It is thus important to obtain adequate folate before getting pregnant and during pregnancy.
 It is recommended that women take a folic acid supplement in the form of a prenatal vitamin.
 It is because folate is not as readily absorbed as its synthetic form, folic acid.
 Thus, a supplement is warranted.